jteo107/PlaylistMonkey/README.md

 # PlaylistMonkey
-Spotify API project that sorts a user's liked playlist into smaller, more manageable playlists based on user-selected factors.
+A Spotify API project that automatically sorts users' liked playlist into a collection of smaller, manageable playlists curated based on user-input preferences like artist, genre, album and release year, as well as customizing playlist covers.